-Last month, the words of Howard University’s President, Dr. Wayne A.I.
-Frederick, who is also a professor of surgery at Howard University School of Medicine, reached the New York Times in an opinion piece that should find its way into the hands of every health-sector leader and elected official:
+The words of Howard University’s President, Dr. Wayne A.I.
+Frederick, who is also a professor of surgery at Howard University School of Medicine, reached the New York Times in an opinion piece and should find its way into the hands of every health-sector leader and elected official:

 Expanding primary and preventive care efforts is urgent and long overdue.
 We should train more health care professionals who have regular contact with patients to conduct primary care services.
 Imagine going to the dentist or the pharmacy and getting a mammogram or a diabetes screening, in addition to having your teeth cleaned or picking up a prescription.
 With more trained professionals looking out for patients, we can prevent emerging problems from becoming emergencies.